222093271/SIT737-2025-PRAC10P/README.md

 ## Overview

-This documentation details the entire process conducted for Task 10.1P of the SIT737 unit, where a NodeJS-based registration application was built, containerised, deployed, and monitored on the Google Cloud Platform (GCP).
-The main aim of the task was to acquire hands-on experience in deploying a microservice-based cloud-native application and implementing observability concepts via GCP's native monitoring tools.
+This documentation outlines all the processes performed for Task 10.1P of the SIT737 unit, in which a NodeJS application for registration was developed, containerised, launched, and monitored on the Google Cloud Platform (GCP).
+The primary objective of the task was to gain hands-on experience in deploying a microservice-based cloud-native application and integrating observability concepts through the native monitoring systems of GCP.

-The solution was created using multiple core technologies.
-The application's back end was developed in Node.js and integrated with a **MongoDB Atlas** database hosted in the cloud. **Docker** was used to containerise the application and deploy it to the **Kubernetes cluster** setup in **GCP Kubernetes Engine**. **Google Cloud Operations Suite (Stackdriver)** was integrated for continuous observability and real-time insights. **GitHub** was integrated into the GCP Cloud Shell environment for source control as well as version management with seamless collaboration and direct code pushes to the main branch.
+The solution was built on several core technologies.
+The back end of the application was built in Node.js with integration through the use of a **MongoDB Atlas** database on the cloud. **Docker** was utilised to containerise the application and deploy it on the **Kubernetes cluster** configured in the **Google Kubernetes Engine**. **Google Cloud Operations Suite (Stackdriver)** was integrated for continuous monitoring and real-time insights. **GitHub** was integrated within the context of the GCP Cloud Shell for source control as well as for version management with seamless collaboration and direct code pushes to the master branch.

-Monitoring is essential in maintaining the performance and stability of cloud-native applications.
-By using Stackdriver, we captured metrics such as CPU usage, memory consumption, container restarts, and log severity levels.
-This observability allows for proactive performance tuning and rapid troubleshooting in production environments.
+Monitoring is critical in ensuring the performance and stability of cloud-native apps.
+Through Stackdriver, we monitored metrics like CPU usage, memory usage, container restarts, and log severity levels.
+This observability enables proactive performance tuning and quick troubleshooting within production environments

 *Figure: GCP Project Dashboard showing Kubernetes Engine cluster setup.*